 The College is committed to maintaining a drug-free workplace to promote and protect the health and safety of our employees, faculty, students and the general public.
 The abuse of alcohol and drugs undermines the College's educational mission by endangering the members of our community, tarnishing our reputation, and by lowering our productivity and the quality of our services.
-Accordingly the College adopts this Drug-Free Workplace Policy.
 Alcohol and illegal drugs are prohibited in the workplace.
 For the full policy including information regarding types of policy violations, definitions and disciplinary action click here.
 This full policy is also available on the portal.